 - Numerological Motif: The movie was released on 11/11/2011, the same repeating number that was used in Tribe Twelve.

 - Redemption Equals Death: After accidentally killing Dean (the Slender Man had pulled either a Mind Rape or a Teleportation trick), Kwekon drives a sedan into the Slender Man at full speed.
 The resulting fireball seems to finally kill the Eldritch Abomination.

 - Stylistic Suck: The characters originally set out to create a documentary on deforestation.
 From what we see of their work, it's...not very good.

-- Took a Level in Badass: At first, the cast was your standard teenagers up against the monster with nothing but a camera, then they get guns and take the fight to Slenderman's minions, and Slendy himself.
+- Took a Level in Badass: At first, the cast is your standard teenagers up against the monster with nothing but a camera; then they get guns and take the fight to the Slender Man and his minions.

 - Voice of the Legion: When Brandon is possessed by the Slender Man, he talks in a mixture between his normal voice and an inhuman and demonic one.